stogiannidis/PPM-Image-processing/README.md

 # PPM-Image-processing
-Reading and apply filters to PPM Images
+Reading and applyingfilters to PPM Images